-Kathy Durling, Nancy Noe
+Kathy Durling, Nancy Noe, Linda Carroll, Jerry Coe

 The Medical Office Specialist is a one-year program preparing people for entry-level positions as records clerks, ward clerks, receptionists and/ or medical coders in medical offices or hospitals.
-Students can choose between an emphasis in transcription or coding and billing skills.
+Students can choose between an emphasis in transcription or coding skills through course selections in winter and spring terms.
 The required coursework lays the foundation for a two-year program for students who want to continue their education to become an administrative medical assistant or medical assistant.